 - “Hey, I’m moving to Canada…how do I tell mum?”

-As we’ve grown in our careers, those discussion have increasingly revolved around work related questions, such as:
+As we’ve grown in our careers, those discussions have increasingly revolved around work-related questions, such as:

 - “How do I handle changing things at work, but still bring my team along with me?”